solarkennedy/sensu-shell-helper/README.md

 ## Options

     -h      Show help
     -n      Specify the name of the check.
-Defaults to the name of the command you run.
+Defaults to the name of the command you run with args.
     -l      Send the output of the command to logger as well as Sensu with a provided tag.
     -d      Dry run, send the output what would be sent to Sensu to stderr.
     -H      String of an array of handlers.
 Defaults to empty. (use default handlers) -j      Specify custom json to cover a need that I can't think of. (see examples) -c      Count of the numer of lines to output ot sensu.
 Default: 3

-## Examples:
+## Examples

     sensu-shell-helper /bin/false
     (reports the output to sensu sliently, with a name of /bin/false)